Status and long-term trends in ecosystem health of coastal wetlands of eastern Georgian Bay

 Non-native Invasive Species

 Despite the relatively good health of Georgian Bay wetlands, they have not been immune to the spread of non-native invasive species.
-When we sampled wetlands 10 or more years earlier, most of the wetlands were free of round gobies, whereas now they are present in nearly all sites although not necessarily in abundance.
-We only saw them in abundance in our nets for the first time in 2005 in Severn Sound.
+When the McMaster team sampled wetlands 10 or more years earlier, most of the wetlands were free of round gobies, whereas now they are present in nearly all sites although not necessarily in abundance.
+They only saw them in abundance in their nets for the first time in 2005 in Severn Sound.
 Notable invasive plants include eurasian milfoil (Myriophyllum spicatum) and the common reed (Phragmites australis).
 Eurasion milfoil is an aquatic species that can form large, dense patches in the water column of wetlands, and limit the foraging ability of resident fish species.
 Phragmites is a relatively recent invader that has spread throughout the province into coastal wetlands, and along highway and roadway corridors.
 An aggressive competitor, Phragmites is an emergent plant with showy seed heads that can spread by seeds or via underground stems.
 Its tendency to form tall dense stands makes them particularly devastating for migratory semi-aquatic species such as the Blanding’s turtles.
-Our research in a Lake Erie wetland showed that Phragmites accounted for up to 170 ha (13%) of lost habitat to Blanding’s turtles.
-Given that many wetlands in Georgian Bay are small (< 2 ha), it is frightening to imagine what the establishment of common reed could do within the Biosphere Reserve.
+Research in a Lake Erie wetland showed that Phragmites accounted for up to 170 ha (13%) of lost habitat to Blanding’s turtles.
+Given that many wetlands in Georgian Bay are small (< 2 ha), it is frightening to imagine what the establishment of this common reed could do within the Biosphere Reserve.
 All these threats are compounded by the effects of a changing climate.
 Shifts in seasonality, timing and duration of seasons, precipitation, and water levels all have the potential to directly and indirectly affect the functioning and quality of wetland habitats.
 The shift away from historic, normal conditions may affect the resilience of Georgian Bay’s wetlands and open the door for future invaders or facilitate the spread of those already present.

 Use of wetland habitat in Georgian Bay for muskellunge spawning and nursery